 Spaniards Inn, Hampstead

-The Spaniards Inn has been there, backing onto Hampstead Heath, since 1585 so nobody should be too surprised that this handsome outpost has survived Covid.
+The Spaniards Inn has been there, backing onto Hampstead Heath, since 1585 so nobody should be too surprised that this handsome outpost has survived the last two years.
 Charles Dickens and John Keats both used to drink here but, these days, the crowd is younger and often accompanied by dogs, exhausted from a ramble on the heath.
-The lovely beer garden is strewn with fairy lights come nightfall and the menu is rich in upscale (albeit quite pricey) gastropub fare including shallot and Armagnac tarte tartin and pan roasted venison with spiced squash puree.
+The lovely beer garden is strewn with fairy lights come nightfall and the menu is rich in upscale (albeit quite pricey) gastropub fare, including shallot and Armagnac tarte tatin and pan roasted venison with spiced squash puree.

 The Stag, Belsize Park

 This uber-classy Hampstead old timer has what have been referred to as ‘Ibiza style’ chalets around the edges of its garden.
 This is a tad overstated.
-It’s hard to imagine Tiesto with his champagne in one of these more humble hideaways, but there’s no doubting this is an impressive outfit particularly in terms of outdoor table service – something this pub was doing long before Covid.
-There’s always a decent selection of real ales on here and, best of all, it's also going to be accepting walk-ins from 12 April for a maximum of six people.
+It’s hard to imagine Tiesto with his champagne in one of these more humble hideaways, but there’s no doubting this is an impressive outfit particularly in terms of outdoor table service.
+There’s always a decent selection of real ales on here, and, with 24 taps to tempt you, it’s likely you’ll find something to quench your thirst.

 The Castle, Tooting

 Young’s pubs rarely get our hearts racing on the dining or drinking front but this behemoth of a boozer in Tooting has a major advantage when it comes to the former car park turned immense garden: the recent addition of chalet-style huts (some of which have their own drinks fridges and fire places).
-These can be booked for a cosy, and definitely non-soggy, afternoon or evening of long overdue post-Covid catching up.
-It's also offering a canny ‘step into the office’ deal where, if you’re working from home you can book a table here during the day and you’ll get brunch and unlimited tea and coffee for a mere £10.
+These can be booked for a cosy, and definitely non-soggy, afternoon or evening of putting the world to rights.
+It's also offering a canny ‘step into the office’ deal where you can book a hot desk here during the day for yourself or your team and you’ll be well cared for with brunch and unlimited tea and coffee to help you through that busy shift.

 The White Swan, Twickenham